+Recursive Function is a function that repeats or uses its own previous term to calculate subsequent terms and thus forms a sequence of terms.
 Usually, we learn about this function based on the arithmetic-geometric sequence, which has terms with a common difference between them.
-This function is highly used in computer programming languages, such as, C, Java, Python, PHP.
-We will learn this function here with the help of some examples.
+This function is highly used in computer programming languages, such as C, Java, Python, PHP.
+In this article, we will discuss the definition of a recursive function, its formula, and the procedure of creating the recursive formula for the given sequence with solved examples.

 When a recursive procedure gets repeated, it is called recursion.
 A recursive is a type of function or expression stating some concept or property of one or more variables, which is specified by a procedure that yields values or instances of that function by repeatedly applying a given relation or routine operation to known values of the function.

 A function which calls itself from its previous value to generate subsequent value.

 A function that calls itself during its execution.

 You can understand the concept of recursion by taking a real-life example.
 Suppose you are taking a staircase to reach from ground floor to the first floor.
 So you take steps one by one here.
 You can reach the second step only when you have stepped first.
 Again to reach the third step, you have to take the second step first.
 This is the process of repetition.
 With each next step, you are adding previous steps as a repeated sequence with a common difference between each step.
 This is the meaning of recursive.

 Step 2 = Step 1 + ground floor

 Step 3 = Step 2 + step 1 + ground floor

 The most common example we can take is the set of natural numbers, which start from one goes till infinity, i.e. 1,2,3,4,5,6,7, …., ∞ .
 Therefore, in the sequence of natural number, each term has a common difference between them as 1, which means each time the next term calls its previous term to get executed.